-She practised Iyengar for 10 years before branching out to explore many forms of yoga and commencing her teacher training whereupon she found deep wisdom in the aspects of yoga beyond the asanas (postures).
+She practised Iyengar yoga for10 years before branching out to explore many forms of yoga and commencing her teacher training whereupon she found deep wisdom in the aspects of yoga beyond the asanas (postures).

-Julia completed a British Wheel of Yoga Foundation Course in 2015/16 with Diana Currey.
+Julia completed a British Wheel of Yoga Foundation Course in 2015/16 in London with experienced yoga teacher trainer Diana Currey.

-Julia has completed her Yoga Alliance 200 hour Diploma with Yogacampus in Spring 2018.
+Julia completed her Yoga Alliance 200 hour Teacher Training Diploma in London with internationally renowned Yogacampus in Spring 2018.

-Julia has been teaching several classes a week since Spring 2016, initially under her Yogacampus trainee insurance.
+Julia has been teaching several classes a week since Spring 2016.

 Julia has been a member of Southampton Yoga Association for many years.
 SYA is network of yoga practitioners and teachers which hosts monthly workshops by visiting tutors.
-In June 2018 Julia became Chair of the Association.
-New members are welcome, please see the programme of events and follow the joining instructions on the SYA website.
+Julia was Chair of the Association from 2018 to 2022.

 Her approach to yoga is for it to be accessible and integrated into everyday life, nurturing a ‘Sangha’ (supportive community) and enhancing general wellbeing to help us live life to the full.

 Her teaching style is to work holistic themes into the classes to provide an instinctive and natural flow of breath and movement combined with thought provoking meditations to instil the yogic way of life.

 Off the mat Julia enjoys playing music and the great outdoors.